wwu-mentors/ReactSpace-Workshop/README.md

 ### What we are doing today
 We will be giving a brief overview of web development and React.
-Next we will be using React to create a social network website called ReactSpace.
+Next, we will be using React to create a social network website called ReactSpace.

 # Why React?